ubc-library-rc/intro-AGOL/content/analyze-data.md

 We'll add this dataset as a [web service](https://doc.arcgis.com/en/arcgis-online/reference/arcgis-server-services.htm) hosted by Esri in ArcGIS Online to our map.

-*1*{: .circle .circle-blue} From the map, click the dropdown arrow next to the **Add** button and select **Add layer from web**.
+*1*{: .circle .circle-blue} From the map you created in your ArcGIS Online account, click the **Add** button and select **Web service**.

-*2*{: .circle .circle-blue} Copy and paste the following URL in the box and click **OK**.
+*2*{: .circle .circle-blue} Copy and paste the following URL in the box and click **Add to map** and then the **x** to close the dialog window.

 ```json
     https://services9.arcgis.com/pJENMVYPQqZZe20v/arcgis/rest/services/NewHybridRegionalHeathBoundaries/FeatureServer
 ```

 This layer may have a visibility range associated with it that requires you to zoom in to see it.
+You can guess this might be the case if no new symbols show up in the map and/or if the name of the layer appears greyed out.

-*3*{: .circle .circle-blue} Click on the ellipsis on the right for this new layer and select **Set Visibility Range** and drag the slider on the left all the way to the left.
+*3*{: .circle .circle-blue} Click the Layers button.

+If the properties for the new layer don't appear on the far right, click on the ellipsis on the right for this new layer and select **Show properties**.

+*4*{: .circle .circle-blue} Scroll down until you see **Visible range** and drag the slider all the way to the left.
 Save your map.

-*4*{: .circle .circle-blue} If the layer automatically opens in symbology mode, click **OK** to accept the default for now.

 Let's try and understand the severity of COVID-19 in Canada using this data.

 [Two measures used to assess severity of an infectious disease](https://www.who.int/news-room/commentaries/detail/estimating-mortality-from-covid-19) are the infection fatality ratio (IFR) and the case fatality ratio (CFR).
 We only have data to calculate the CFR.

-*5*{: .circle .circle-blue} First create a copy of this layer like we did in a previous step so we can create different layers with the data (hint: ellipsis > Copy).

-*6*{: .circle .circle-blue} Rename the copied layer to **Deaths Per Pop & Pop 85+**.
-We'll symbolize this layer later, so uncheck it for now.
+*5*{: .circle .circle-blue} Rename the layer to **Case Fatality Ratio (%)**.

-*7*{: .circle .circle-blue} Using the original Health Region Summaries layer, click on the icon third from the left representing symbology, or **Change Style.**
+*6*{: .circle .circle-blue} Click on **Edit layer style** under the **Symbology** properties to the right of the map.

-The CFR helps us understand how many people with a confirmed diagnosis of COVID-19 die as a result.
+The case fatality ratio (CFR) helps us understand how many people with a confirmed diagnosis of COVID-19 die as a result.
 [Because it is not equal to the number of people who actually have COVID-19, it is difficult to measure accurately](https://newslit.org/updates/case-fatality-rate-vs-mortality-rate/).
 Recognizing these limitations, we will use it as an indicator of which health regions in Canada have lower or higher case fatality rates.

 The [formula](https://www.britannica.com/science/case-fatality-rate) for CFR takes the number of deaths divided by the number of cases and multiplies it by 100.

-*8*{: .circle .circle-blue} In the **Change Style** window, click the dropdown arrow under **Choose an attribute to show**.

-*9*{: .circle .circle-blue} Select **Custom expression** at the very bottom.
-This will open a window where you can use the Arcade language to build expressions.
+*7*{: .circle .circle-blue} Click the **x** next to **Cases Per 100K Population** and then **Expression**.
+This will open a new window where you can use the Arcade language to build expressions.

-*10*{: .circle .circle-blue} Copy and paste the following expression in the window.
+*8*{: .circle .circle-blue} Copy and paste the following expression in the window.

 ```json
     ($feature.Deaths / $feature.CaseCount * 100)
 ```

-*11*{: .circle .circle-blue} Click the **Edit** icon near the word **Custom** and rename this new field to **Case Fatality Ratio**.
-Click **OK**.
+*9*{: .circle .circle-blue} Click the **Edit** icon near the word **Custom** and rename this new field to **Case Fatality Ratio**.
+Click **Save** and then **OK**.

 The symbology defaults to proportional symbols, but these overwhelm certain areas of the map.
 One option might be to resize these symbols, but we are going to experiment with [choropleth](http://wiki.gis.com/wiki/index.php/Choropleth_map) symbology, in which areas are shaded or patterned proportionally to the value of a variable measured for each area, to show the Case Fatality Ratio.